thenineteen/Semiology-Visualisation-Tool/README.md

 folder3: txt with redacted name,DOB,MRN output
 json dictionary: with all sensitive data keys
 # 3. add outcomes using find_MRN_label_outcomes()
+After main_docx_preprocess, run the gold_outcomes_MRNs() function in outcomes.py to get list of labels and add the labels to the above keys using the find_MRN_label_outcomes() function in json_keys_read.py.
-creates new json dictionary and adds the keys to the above I think you must have already made the json file for it to work
+Creates new json dictionary and adds the keys to the above keys created when running the main function.